-How much an air conditioner will cost to cool or heat your home will depend to a large extent on its capacity in kilowatts, but the equation is not as simple as ‘more power equals more cost’.
+How much an air conditioner or heat pump will cost to cool or heat your home will depend to a large extent on its capacity in kilowatts, but the equation is not as simple as ‘more power equals more cost’.
 The efficiency of the unit you choose will also have a major influence, and the rating sticker on the appliance will show this, as well as its energy star rating.

 For an accurate idea of one air conditioner’s running cost compared to another, check how many kilowatt hours (kWh) it is estimated to consume per year, as listed on its rating sticker.